 How SK Hynix SSD Recovery Works

 SK Hynix designs and fabricates its own NAND flash memory and builds its own controllers.
 Unlike Kingston, Crucial, or ADATA (which source controllers from Phison, Silicon Motion, and Realtek), SK Hynix SSDs use proprietary in-house controllers with custom firmware.
 Consumer recovery software and generic SSD tools cannot communicate with these controllers when they enter a fault state.
-PC-3000 SSD has a dedicated SK Hynix module that accesses the controller's diagnostic interface for firmware-level repair.
+Because these proprietary controllers are not supported by standard firmware repair utilities, recovery relies on board-level microsoldering to replace failed electrical components and revive the original controller.
 We evaluate your drive for free, provide a firm quote, and charge nothing if we cannot recover your data.

 The Gold P31 was the first consumer NVMe SSD built on 128-layer TLC NAND.
 SK Hynix paired it with their ACNT038 controller (codenamed Cepheus), an ARM-based design with onboard LPDDR4 DRAM and a 4-channel PCIe Gen3 x4 interface.
 The P31 became a popular OEM laptop drive and was widely reviewed for its power efficiency: it drew roughly half the active power of competing Gen3 drives.